IRL2/nanover-server-py/README.md

 The [examples](examples) folder contains example notebooks for using Narupa.
 They are organised into the following folders:

-* [ase](examples/ase) Get up and running with interactive simulations with ASE and OpenMM.
+* [ase](examples/ase) - Get up and running with interactive simulations with ASE and OpenMM.
+   - [Basic Example](examples/ase/basic_example.ipynb) - Toy example of an interactive simulation.
+   - [Nanotube](examples/ase/openmm_nanotube.ipynb) - Set up an interactive nanotube simulation with OpenMM.
+   - [Neuraminidase](examples/ase/openmm_neuraminidase.ipynb) - Set up a ligand-protein binding simulation with OpenMM, and experiment with Narupa visualizations.
+   - [Graphene](examples/ase/openmm_graphene.ipynb) - Set up a graphene simulation with physics parameters that can be adjusted on the fly.
 * [mdanalysis](examples/mdanalysis) - Visualize static structures and trajectories with MDAnalysis and Narupa.
+    - [Structure](examples/mdanalysis/mdanalysis_lsd.ipynb) - Visualize LSD bound to a receptor in Narupa.
+    - [Trajectory](examples/mdanalysis/mdanalysis_trajectory.ipynb) - Build your own trajectory viewer with MDAnalysis and Narupa.
 * [fundamentals](examples/fundamentals) - Understand how Narupa works, so you can create your own applications.

 ### Exploring the code